Add Cameras to a Multicamera View

 * Add up to 12 cameras to a grid formation and view the footage side-by-side.

-* Track a person through multiple camera angles and review their actions in each frame, rather than switching tabs and viewing footage one camera at a time.
+* Track a person across multiple camera angles and review their actions in each frame, rather than switching tabs to view footage one camera at a time.

 {% stepper %}